-You may be familiar with Dave Ramsey’s philosophy of making your money work for you by living on less than you make, in other words “act your wage.”
+You may be familiar with Dave Ramsey’s philosophy of making your money work for you by living on less than you make.
+In other words, “act your wage.”
 During a meeting with a client last week, she commented, “I wish my entire sales team would act their wage.
-They all set big goals at the beginning of 2016.
-Even though we’re just a month in, most are on track but others haven’t been putting forth the efforts necessary to accomplish them.”
+They all set big goals at the beginning of the year.
+Even though we’re just a month in, most are on track, but others haven’t been putting forth the efforts necessary to accomplish them.”

 Now that puts ‘act your wage’ in an entirely different light!

-- Consider all of the knowledge you already have, and knowledge you’re gaining every day.
+- Consider all the knowledge you already have and the knowledge you’re gaining daily.
 Use it to fuel your determination.

 - Get comfortable with being uncomfortable.
 And don’t be afraid to fail as sometimes that’s part of the process.